 We offer a no-cost, no-obligation evaluation of your case.
 Our lawyers in Arizona can even take a look at your medical records as we conduct the necessary review to determine whether we can help.
 Our mass tort fee agreements are put together on a contingency basis.
 What that means is our fee is determined as a simple percentage of your recovery.
 We don’t get paid if we don’t secure a recovery for you.
 We also advance the money for all relevant costs of litigation, such as filing fees, medical record retrieval, and expert costs.
-We’ll collect our reimbursement for these costs later after we secure your recovery.
+We will collect our reimbursement for these costs later after we secure your recovery.

 HOW LONG DO MASS TORT CLAIMS TAKE?